yezz123/ormdantic/docs/development/contributing.md

+---
+hide:
+  - navigation
+---

-# Development - Contributing 🐣
+# Development

 If you already cloned the repository and you know that you need to deep dive into the code, here is a guideline to set up your environment: